Equinix Smart View FAQs

 Can I get historical data about the old assets after the upgrade?

 No. Historical data will not be available for the legacy assets after completion of the BMS upgrade.
-However, prior to the upgrade, you can pull a history of system alerts and resiliency status changes through the System Alerts and Resiliency report located under the Advanced Reports tab of the Smart View Reports page.
+However, before the upgrade, you can pull a history of system alerts and resiliency status changes through the System Alerts and Resiliency report located under the Advanced Reports tab of the Smart View Reports page.

 Can I get historical data about the new assets?